r4victor/tenthousandmeters/content/blog/python_bts_12.md

 And we're done!
 We've implemented an `async`/`await`-based concurrent server from scratch.
 It works exactly like the previous version of the server based on `yield from` and only has a slightly different syntax.

-By now, you should understand what `async`/`await` is all about.
+By now, you should understand what `async`/`await` is about.
 But you also should have questions about implementation details of generators, coroutines, `yield`, `yield from` and `await`.
-We're going to cover that  in the next section.
+We're going to cover all of that in the next section.

 ## How generators and coroutines are implemented

 If you've been following this series, you effectively know how Python implements generators.
 First recall that [the compiler]({filename}/blog/python_bts_02.md) creates a code object for every code block that it encounters, where a code block can be a module, a function or a class body.
 A code object describes what the code block does.
 It contains the block's bytecode, constants, variable names and other relevant information.
 A function is an object that stores the function's code object and such things as the function's name, default arguments and `__doc__` attribute.

 A generator function is an ordinary function whose code object has a `CO_GENERATOR` flag set.
-When we call a generator function, Python checks for this flag, and if it sees the flag, it returns a generator object instead of executing the function.
+When you call a generator function, Python checks for this flag, and if it sees the flag, it returns a generator object instead of executing the function.
 Similarly, a native coroutine function is an ordinary function whose code object has a `CO_COROUTINE` flag set.
 Python check for this flag too and returns a native coroutine object if it sees the flag.

 To execute a function, Python first creates a frame for it and then executes the frame.
 A frame is an object that captures the state of the code object execution.
-It stores the code object itself as well as the values of local variables, references to the dictionaries of global and built-in variables, the value stack, the instruction pointer and so on.
+It stores the code object itself as well as the values of local variables, the references to the dictionaries of global and built-in variables, the value stack, the instruction pointer and so on.

 A generator object stores the corresponding frame and some utility data like the generator's name and a flag telling whether the generator is currently running or not.
-When we call the generator's `send()` or `__next__()` method, Python executes the generator's frame just like it executes the frame of an ordinary function – it iterates over bytecode instructions one by one in the [evaluation loop]({filename}/blog/python_bts_04.md) and does whatever the instructions tell it to do.
-The only crucial difference is that every time we call a function, Python creates a new frame for it, while a generator keeps the same frame between the runs, thus preserving the state.
+The generator's `send()` method executes the generator's frame just like Python executes frames of ordinary functions – it calls `_PyEval_EvalFrameDefault()` to enter the [evaluation loop]({filename}/blog/python_bts_04.md).
+The evaluation loop iterates over the bytecode instructions one by one and does whatever the instructions tell it to do.
+The only but crucial difference between calling a function and running a generator is that every time you call the function, Python creates a new frame for it, while the generator keeps the same frame between the runs, thus preserving the state.

-The compiler produces a `YIELD_VALUE` instruction when it encounters a `yield` expression.
-As always, we can use the [`dis`](https://docs.python.org/3/library/dis.html#opcode-RETURN_VALUE) standard module to check this:
+How does Python execute `yield` expressions?
+Let's see.
+Every time the compiler encounters `yield`, it emits a `YIELD_VALUE` bytecode instruction.
+We can use the [`dis`](https://docs.python.org/3/library/dis.html#opcode-RETURN_VALUE) standard module to check this:

 ```python
 # yield.py